AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/dom-reference.md

 ### Using the code sample

-For this tutorial we'll sometime need to verify our assumptions by inspecting the Console.
-Please use [this add-on sample](#) as a starting point; the Document API code belongs to the `src/documentSandbox/code.js` file.
+As it's customary, this tutorial is bundled with an Adobe Express [demo add-on](https://github.com/AdobeDocs/express-add-on-samples/tree/main/document-sandbox-samples/express-dimensions-addon) that you can use to follow along.
+It's available in two versions, corresponding to the initial state (the `express-dimensions-start` folder) and a final one (`express-dimensions-end`).
+The former is a starting point for the tutorial, which you can use to test our assumptions and inspect the Console: the Document API code belongs to the `src/documentSandbox/code.js` file.

 ```js
 // ...